Top 10 Things To Do In Kauai

 Kalalau Trail Na Pali Coast - Kauau Hawaii - trail and cliffs

-3. Swimming and Snorkeling at Tunnels Beach
+3. Swim and Snorkel at Tunnels Beach

 Bali Hai Cliff - Kauai, Hawaii Tunnels Beach